DZFE

 DZFE (98.7 FM) is a non-commercial radio station owned and operated by the Far East Broadcasting Company (Philippines).
 The station's studio and transmitter are located on the 46th floor of One Corporate Centre, Meralco Ave. cor.
 Doña Julia Vargas Ave., Ortigas Center, Pasig.
-This station operates daily from 6:00 AM to 3:00 AM the following day.

 History

 1954–1972: Early history

 DZFE was the second radio station established by American missionaries, who founded the first station (DZAS) of Far East Broadcasting Company in 1948.
 FEBC's mission of bringing "Christ to the World by Radio" was first directed toward China.
 However, in 1954, FEBC stepped forward to answer a government bid for the establishment of a classical music station.

 On June 1, 1954, DZFE marked its inaugural broadcast.
 It aired from 6pm to 8pm, playing motets and chorales from Strauss II, Rimsky-Korsakov, a Filipino musical (My Nipa Hut), and Bach, at a frequency of 1030 kilohertz.

 Initially, the broadcast comprised sequenced music; programming provided by the network's English Service was brought in to augment the material.
 DZFE debuted its first full day of broadcast on April 4, 1961, signing on at 5AM and signing off at 11PM.

 John Hubbard became the station's new director in 1963.
 He had previously led the music faculty of Westmont College in California, and gave DZFE's programming the educational impetus and Gospel-centered worldview it possesses to the present day.
 In 1965, DZFE's staff acquired its second member with the addition of Joy Dulaca, née Abiera, a music graduate of Silliman University in Dumaguete, who took over the leadership of the station in 1975 when Hubbard returned to the United States.